 RouteXL is a web-based free route planning software based in the Netherlands.
-Also made available on iOS and Android, RouteXL’s mapping software helps users plan routes using geocoding, a global positioning system, and various other features.
+Also made available on iOS and Android, RouteXL’s mapping software helps users plan actual routes using geocoding, a global positioning system, and various other features.
 One of the key elements that users or businesses find useful is importing or exporting via excel.

-Create multi-stop routes for pickups, services, and deliveries using RouteXL.
+Create multi-stop routes for pickups, delivery services, and deliveries using RouteXL.
 Its smart algorithm arranges the addresses in a way to make the route time-efficient.

 You can import up to 200 stops using a spreadsheet for quickly adding the addresses.

 In addition to that, RouteXL offers geocoding, live driver tracking, data sharing, QR code scanning, and share and save routes for future use.